Advising Questions Related to Majors, Minors, and Scheduling

 The process of declaring a major or minor takes place through a meeting of the student with the department chair, at which time the chair submits the major or minor declaration online for the student.
 Prior to declaring the major, a student will likely have discussed curricular options and pathways with the chair or with other chemistry faculty, though advising of this sort can also occur in the same meeting when the major is declared.
 To prepare for declaring a major:

-- Make an appointment with the Chair of the Chemistry Department to go over the APC, discuss the overall plan for your degree, and declare the major.
-Bring the APC and a copy of your PLU transcript (printed from Banner) to the meeting.
+- Make an appointment with the Chair of the Chemistry Department to discuss the overall plan for your degree, and declare the major.

 PLU’s My Academic Pathway web pages provide tentative two-year course cycles and other academic advising information for programs at PLU.